IntersectMBO/lsm-tree/doc/final-report/final-report.md

 In the subsubsection *[Serial and pipelined execution]*, we described how to implement a form of pipelining using the `lsm-tree` package and briefly mentioned that implementing such pipelining using traditional databases is only possible with additional synchronization.
-In this appendix, we elaborate on this.
+In this subsection, we elaborate on this.

 Suppose we have the following two transactions: